IDM Mining Provides an Update to Project Permitting and Upcoming Milestones for Red Mountain Gold Project

 - EA and EIS review ongoing; provincial ministerial decision expected in Q3 2018

-- Benefits Agreement with Nis a’a Nation is expected to be finalized in Q3 2018
+- Benefits Agreement with Nisga’a Nation is expected to be finalized in Q3 2018

 - Crews are currently opening Red Mountain underground workings to commence exploration work

 “We are pleased that the 2018 resource estimate is nearing completion and to be included in an update to the 2017 Feasibility Study.
 Additional updates to the feasibility study will include an optimized underground mine plan and capital and operating efficiencies identified during the value engineering phase.
 We also look forward to finalizing the EA and EIS review process and the Benefits Agreement with the Nisga’a Nation,” said Robert McLeod, President and CEO of IDM.
 “These are all key milestones in de-risking the Red Mountain Project.”

 Resource Estimate Update